RobAtHedtek/jquery-sparkline-rails/README.md

 jquery.sparklines-rails
 =======================

+Sparklines are small but intense charts. jquery.sparklines generates a range of cool sparklines using JavaScript.

-Packages jquery.sparklines library as a Gem for Ruby on Rails
+This project packages jquery.sparklines library as a Gem for Ruby on Rails.

 License: New BSD License